freeghosts/interstate/README.md

 Linux, Mac OS, and Windows

 >[!NOTE]
 >Newer releases of JGraphT throw errors at runtime.
-Version 0.9.1 is included as a .jar in the lib folder
+Version 0.9.1 is included as a .jar in the lib folder. <br>
 >For other versions or to use JGraphT via Maven: https://jgrapht.org/

 ### Run On Terminal

-1. Download files and unzip
+1. Download files and unzip.
-2. Open Terminal/Command Line and navigate to Interstate directory
+2. Open Terminal/Command Line and navigate to Interstate directory.
 3. Enter following commands:

 ```java